Can I TA CY 3740 / CY 5770?

 If you have worked with me on a research project or TA'd for

-masochistic tendencies.
-Go to professors or co-op managers with whom you
+professors or co-op managers with whom you have had a longer-term work

-I will not reconsider this policy.
-So please don't ask.
+I won't reconsider this policy.
+Trust me on this one, and please don't

 Can I get a referral for <your workplace>?